-(f) Impairment loss
+(d) Impairment loss

-As at 30 September 2020, the Group and the Company carried out an annual review of the recoverable amount of its investment in CASB.
-An impairment loss amounted to RM34,866,725 (31.03.2019: RM9,100,000) and RM20,070,200 (31.03.2019: RM9,100,000) respectively was recognised and stated as a separate line item in the statements of comprehensive income for financial period ended 30 September 2020.
+As at 30 September 2021, the Group and the Company carried out an annual review of the recoverable amount of its investment in CASB.
+A reversal of impairment loss of the Group and of the Company amounted to RM358,470 and RM3,140,000 respectively was recognised and stated as a separate line item in the statements of comprehensive income for financial year ended 30 September 2021.
+In prior financial period, an impairment loss the Group and of the Company was recorded at RM34,866,725 and RM20,070,200 respectively was recognised and stated as a separate line item in the statements of comprehensive income for financial period and stated as a separate line item in the statements of RM34,866,725 and RM20,070,200 respectively was recognised and stated as a separate line item in the statements of comprehensive income for financial period ended 30 September 2020.

-The recoverable amount was derived based on the higher of VIU which was measured based on cash flows projections or fair value less costs of disposal which was measured based on adjusted net assets of CASB.
-In prior year, the recoverable amount was derived based on VIU which was measured based on cash flows projections.
+The recoverable amount was derived based on the higher of fair value less costs of disposal which was measured based on net assets of CASB.